riscv-europe/summit-website/site.src/dynamic/md.prolog/posters.md

      day.
    - Each poster will be displayed for a full day.
-   - Presenters are expected to stand next to their posters during breaks, lunches and during the on-site cocktail in late afternoon on Tuesday 6th.
+   - Presenters are expected to stand next to their posters during breaks, lunches, and during the early evening cocktail on Tuesday 6th.
    - In order to allow authors to attend the conference pleanry track, the exhibition and poster area will be open only during breaks and lunches, plus on Tuesday 6th, during the on-site cocktail in